matthew-ritch/matthewritch.com/_posts/2025-08-27-WDD-Static.md

     - simple SSL setup
     - basic Nginx configuration

 Once you have learned these basics, you can move on to learning about [dynamic site hosting](https://matthewritch.com{% link _posts/2025-09-02-WDD-Django-React.md %}).
-For now, let's start simple.
+Let's start simple.

 ## Static HTML